April 15, 2021 10 min read

 A drink that was once only found at the back of health food stores, Kombucha is now an increasingly popular health drink that is taking the drinks market by storm.
 You can now find it at many chain grocery stores or even at gas stations these days.
-You might have seen it or even heard about it and wondered what on earth is even is--and why everyone seems to be drinking it all of a sudden.
+You might have seen it or even heard about it and wondered what on earth is even is--and why everyone seems to be drinking and making kombucha all of a sudden.

 So now you’ve read a little about where it came from, you’re probably still wondering what Kombucha even is.
 Simply put, Kombucha is a kind of fermented tea that is made with just four ingredients: tea, sugar, good bacteria, and yeast.
 You can get them in a wide range of flavors from various teas, fruits and herbs.